webdevelopersdiary/jamp/README.md

 Known limitations
 =================
-JAMP only supports PDO database connections to it's internal database (mysql_connect() is supported, but only to external databases).
+JAMP only supports PDO database connections to its internal database (mysql_connect() is supported, but only to external databases).